prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 Windows users who don't already have a preferred command-line application are encouraged to install [Git Bash](https://git-scm.com/downloads), which will allow Windows users to write the same unix-style commands as Mac users.

-Alternatively, students on Mac or Windows may be able to use the integrated terminal in VS Code, but it may require additional configuration.

 If successful, you should be able to use your command-line application to complete the ["Command-line Computing" Exercise](/exercises/command-line-computing/README.md), which will introduce you to useful commands (like these, for navigating your local filesystem):

 ```sh